An Experienced Denver Divorce Attorney Makes The Process Easier

 Divorce doesn’t end families.
 Instead, bonds are reformed in potentially stronger ways.
 As separating families grow into their new lives, the orders in their original divorce decree don’t necessarily fit their changing needs or circumstances.
 In other cases, small mistakes could lead to a verdict that doesn’t do justice to one or both of the separating parties.

-As an experienced family law attorney, I have helped countless Colorado families renegotiate the terms of their divorce decrees.
+As experienced Denver, CO divorce lawyers, we have helped countless Colorado families renegotiate the terms of their divorce decrees.
 In turn, Lewis and Matthew’s specialized knowledge and experience qualify us to resolve a variety of issues regarding divorce decree whether they are related to a modification of child support, custody, and visitation, or modification of alimony.

 What Constitutes a Divorce Decree Modification?

 Life happens quickly.
 Changes in health, economic status, or personal preferences can turn your original divorce decree into a burden.
 When that happens, divorce decree modifications allow divorced partners to alter previous judgments.
-The modification decree isn’t a repeat of your divorce proceedings.
-Rather, it is an official court review of specific aspects of your original orders.
+The modification decree isn’t a repeat of your divorce proceedings, but rather an official court review of specific aspects of your original orders.
 Separated partners can use this legal tool to reexamine some common issues:

-- Parenting plan modifications – As children grow, your vision for their future naturally adjusts.
+• Parenting plan modifications – As children grow, your vision for their future naturally adjusts.
 When that vision interferes with your court-ordered parenting plan, a modification decree helps co-parenting partners work out the details on the new direction.
-Adjustments to parenting plans include changes of residence, renegotiation of parental authority, and academic issues.
+Adjustments to parenting plans include changes of residence, renegotiation of parental authority, and concerns for their academic welfare.

-In some cases, partners have a hard time agreeing on some matters.
-When this happens, a trial occurs.
+In some cases, partners may have a difficult time agreeing on certain matters.
+When this happens, the matter must be taken to trial.
 For divorce in Colorado, a judge will review the details of the case, hear testimonies of the parties and their witnesses, and make a legally binding decision based on the presented evidence.
 Also called a permanent orders hearing, a divorce trial can take a long time to resolve.
 However, this may be the best option for those who aren’t able to get their partners to agree on important details.
 Any established temporary orders remain active until the presiding judge changes them or issues new orders.

 You don’t have to navigate the Colorado divorce process alone.
-I’m Jennifer Lewis, one of the partners of Lewis & Matthews.
-I’ve had my own personal experiences with divorce, so I know how challenging it can be to handle alone or even with some guidance.
-I am here to help walk you through the entire Colorado divorce process while advocating for your best interests.
+The team of Denver divorce attorneys for men and women at Lewis & Matthews is here to help walk you through the entire Colorado divorce process while advocating for your best interests.
 With sympathetic and knowledgeable legal representation, you can get through your divorce with minimal distress and wasted time.
 We are your source for compassionate and experienced legal guidance.
 From initial filing to final orders, we’ll stand by you throughout the entire Colorado divorce process to ensure you get what you need to start your new life on the right foot.
-Our representatives take care of all the legal legwork so you can concentrate on rebuilding.
-Get Help with the Colorado Divorce Process Today!
+Our Denver divorce lawyers take care of all the legal legwork so you can concentrate on rebuilding.
+Get help with the Colorado divorce process today.

 Testimonials